ruohai0925/IAMR/README.md

 ## Overview

-This IAMReX repo builds upon [IAMR](https://amrex-fluids.github.io/IAMR/) code that solves the equations of multiphase incompressible flows.
-The Navier-Stokes euqations are solved on a semi-staggered grid using the projection method.
+This IAMReX repo aims at simulating the multiphase incompressible flows.
+The Navier-Stokes euqations are solved on an adaptive semi-staggered grid using the projection method.
 The gas-liquid interface is captured using either the level set (LS) method or the conservative level set (CLS) method.
 The fluid-solid interface is resolved using the multidirect forcing immersed boundary method (IBM).
 The particle-wall as well as the particle-particle collisions are also captured by the adaptive collision time model (ACTM).
 This code aims at simulating the multiphase flow and fluid structure interaction (FSI) problems on both CPUs and GPUs with/without subcycling.